bioinformaticsguy/bioinformaticsguy.github.io/_posts/002_Python-For-BINF/2020-10-02-004-NAMES-&-Naming-Conventions-python-for-Bioinformatics.md

 ---
 date: 2020-10-02 12:36:40
 layout: post
-title: NAMES & Naming Conventions
+title: Names & Naming Conventions
 subtitle: Following the naming conventions in Python can be really helpful.

 series: PYTHON FOR BIOINFORMATICS